Volunteer Bootcamp is a free online training designed to help church leaders serve, lead, & empower volunteers

-- Recruiting Volunteers
+- Recruiting Volunteers in Different Context

-SESSIONS & VOICES
+SESSIONS AND VOICES

 Who needs more volunteers?

 EVERYONE… probably everyone.
 Especially now in the midst of a pandemic where some churches are re-gathering and some aren't.

 We'll talk about how to recruit volunteers NOW in the season we're in where everyone isn't ready to come back.

 What does it look like to recruit volunteers to different roles and ever-changing realities?